Pruchna

-Pruchna is a village in Gmina Strumień, Cieszyn County, Silesian Voivodeship, Poland.
+Pruchna is a village in Gmina Strumień, Cieszyn County, Silesian Voivodeship, in southern Poland.

 Etymology

 Originally the name of the village was Prochna or Prochno.
 The name of the village is of topographic origin and is derived from the rotten trees (próchno in Polish denotes dry rot).
 It was sometimes Germanised as Pruchnau.

 History

 The village lies in the historical region of Cieszyn Silesia.
 It was first mentioned in a Latin document of Diocese of Wrocław called Liber fundationis episcopatus Vratislaviensis from around 1305 as item in Prochna.
 It meant that the village was in the process of location (the size of land to pay a tithe from was not yet precise).
 The creation of the village was a part of a larger settlement campaign taking place in the late 13th century on the territory of what would later be known as Upper Silesia.

-Politically the village belonged initially to the Duchy of Teschen, formed in 1290 in the process of feudal fragmentation of Poland and was ruled by a local branch of Silesian Piast dynasty.
+Politically the village belonged initially to the Duchy of Cieszyn, formed in 1290 in the process of feudal fragmentation of Poland and was ruled by a local branch of Silesian Piast dynasty until 1653.
 In 1327 the duchy became a fee of the Kingdom of Bohemia, which after 1526 became a part of the Habsburg monarchy.

 The village became a seat of a Catholic parish, mentioned in the register of Peter's Pence payment from 1447 among 50 parishes of Teschen deanery as Prochna.